nanomarkup/sb/app/readme.txt

 	DefaultModuleName string = "apps"
 	// errors
 	ErrorMessageF         string = "Error: %v\n"
-	AppIsMissing          string = "does not found any application in the apps" AppIsMissingF         string = "the selected \"%s\" application is not found" AppIsMissingInSystemF string = "the system cannot find the \"%s\" application" AppIsNotSpecified     string = "the application is not specified" ItemIsMissingF        string = "the %s item is not found" AttrIsMissingF        string = "the \"%s\" attribute is missing for \"%s\" application" )
+	AppIsExistF           string = "the specified %s application is exist" AppIsMissing          string = "does not found any application in the apps" AppIsMissingF         string = "the selected \"%s\" application is not found" AppIsMissingInSystemF string = "the system cannot find the \"%s\" application" AppIsNotSpecified     string = "the application is not specified" ItemIsMissingF        string = "the %s item is not found" AttrIsMissingF        string = "the \"%s\" attribute is missing for \"%s\" application" ModuleFilesMissingF   string = "no .%s files in \""
+)

 VARIABLES